When managing an on-going project or showing others a status update, a Card View of your data can be really helpful.

 This will turn each row into an individual card.
 Click on any individual card to see more details.
 You can even update information on the card, and those updates will be reflected in the underlying table too.

 Step 3.
 Experience the magic of a Kanban board

 Making your cards look like a Kanban board is easy.
 Moving through a project, the status is what will be changing for each task.

 - Let's group the Status column across the top of table first.

-2. Next, let's also add conditional formatting so that when a card is in the "blocker" status it turns red.
-Now, when we change our table into a card view, we can see the cards organized by status.
+2. Next, let's also add conditional formatting so that when a card is in the "Not Started" status it turns red.
+Now, when we change our table into a card view, we can see this coloring apply.

 3. Now, in a meeting or as I'm burning down my task list, we can drag and drop a card from one status to another and the card (and underlying row, and table) will be updated with the new status.